-Surveillance operations, whether for wildlife or livestock, are conducted to detect chronic wasting disease (CWD) quickly.
+Surveillance of chronic wasting disease (CWD) for wild cervids and livestock is conducted to detect the disease quickly.
 It is necessary to intervene as soon as possible, thus maximizing the chances of eliminating the disease or limiting its spread.
 When the disease is detected on a farm, surveillance in wild cervids in the area is particularly critical, requiring intensive surveillance over many years to detect infected animals in wildlife.
 Some states now dealing with CWD have first detected the disease in livestock.
-Then, the disease spread outside the enclosure and was left undetected in wildlife for many years before surveillance led to detecting the first cases were found.
+Without sufficient surveillance, the disease was left undetected in wildlife for many years before the first cases were found.
 At that time, the disease was already well established and its elimination was no longer possible.

 Sample analysis results for hunters